|

 Rouen

-The Historical capital city of Normandy, on the
+The Historical capital city of Normandy,

-at the stake in 1431.
+was burnt at the stake in 1431.

 The stunning Notre Dame cathedral is worth a visit, there are also